-We would also like to populate each quotation in a database for eventual integration into our CRM, since we are able to close 60% of quotations which comes through our website.
-We would like to hire a freelance developer who is familiar with the software and it' API based on a fixed-price project, with our budget being in the region of $5000-$6000 range.
-We're looking to hire a developer within the next 3 weeks, with the work being completed in the next 2 months ideally."
+We would also like to populate each quotation in a database for eventual integration into our CRM, since we are able to close 60% of quotations which come through our website.
+We would like to hire a freelance developer who is familiar with the software and its API based on a fixed-price project.
+Our budget is in the region of $5000-$6000 range.
+We're looking to hire a developer within the next 3 weeks, with the work being completed in the next 2 months."

 See the difference?
 Which one is most likely to find the better Magento developer for hire?

 Only stating that you are looking for a freelancer or want to hire a Magento expert won’t lead you anywhere.